 Sherman P. Lea, Sr. was appointed to the Virginia Parole Board in 2014 and had previously served in the Virginia Department of Corrections for 35 years before retiring in January of 2012.
 He began his corrections career as an institutional parole officer in Richmond and upon his retirement had achieved the position of Regional Administrator for the Western Region of Community Corrections.

-Lea is serving his 10th year (3rd term) on Roanoke City Council and was elected Vice Mayor 2008 through 2010.
+Lea is serving his 14th year (5th term) on Roanoke City Council and was elected Mayor 2016 through 2020.
 Prior to being elected to council, he served as chairman of the Roanoke City School Board.
 Lea received his Bachelor of Arts degree in Sociology from Virginia Union University.
 He attended Old Dominion University graduate school of Urban Studies and received an Honorary Doctor Degree in Humane Letters.

 The Virginia Parole Board reviews all eligible offenders.
 An offender is eligible for parole if he or she falls into one of the following categories:

 - The offender committed the crime prior to January 1, 1995